Emergency Economic Stabilization Act of 2008: Government equity interests in participating firms

-The Treasury Secretary is required to obtain a financial warrant guaranteeing the right to purchase non-voting stock or, if the company is unable to issue a warrant, senior debt from any firm participating in the program.
+The treasury Sscretary is required to obtain a financial warrant guaranteeing the right to purchase non-voting stock or, if the company is unable to issue a warrant, senior debt from any firm participating in the program.
 The Secretary is allowed to make a de minimis exception to the rule, but that exception may not exceed $100 million.

 Executive pay limits

 If the Treasury purchases assets directly from a company, and also receives a meaningful equity or debt position in that company, the company is not allowed to offer incentives that encourage "unnecessary and excessive risks" to its senior executives (that is, the top five executives).
 Also, the company is prohibited from making golden parachute payments to a senior executive.
 Both of these prohibitions expire when the Treasury no longer holds an equity or debt position in that company.
 The company also is given "clawback" permission; that is, the opportunity to recover senior executive bonus or incentive pay based on earnings, gains, or other data that proves to be inaccurate.

 If the Treasury purchases assets via auction, and that purchase exceeds $300 million, any new employment contract for a senior officer may not include a golden parachute provision in the case of involuntary termination, bankruptcy filing, insolvency, or receivership.
 This prohibition only applies to future contracts; golden parachutes already in place will remain unaffected.

 In either scenario, no limits are placed on executive salary, and existing golden parachutes will not be altered.